Are personal trainer roles intriguing to you?

 You can do online strength training, aerobics, and more!

-Also, check this out: your reach is boundless!
+Also, check this out: your reach knows no bounds!

-For instance, even if you live in the United States, you can have potential clients in Turkey, Sweden, or even Guam.
+For instance, even if you live in the United States, you could train potential clients in Turkey, Sweden, or even Guam.

 Now that’s cool!